valentint/robust-parafac-ecosta/README.md

 # robust-parafac-ecosta
- Replication scripts for the paper "A novel estimation procedure for robust CANDECOMP/PARAFAC model tting"
+ Replication scripts for the paper "A novel estimation procedure for robust CANDECOMP/PARAFAC model fitting"